 - Have you specified boundaries?
 Think about rules that everyone can agree on prior to a meeting, for instance refraining from judging each other, listening with an open mind, and ensuring a tone of respect all through the meeting.
 As the meeting progresses, take notes, and review the notes together at the conclusion of the conversation, making sure that everybody is in agreement on choices and commitments made.

-Heaven at Home Senior Care, experts in home health in Denton, TX and the surrounding areas, is available to attend and facilitate family meetings for our clients, and to present answers to concerns raised.
+Heaven at Home Senior Care, experts in at home senior care in Dallas and surrounding areas, is available to attend and facilitate family meetings for our clients, and to present answers to concerns raised.
 Contact us online or call (866) 381-0500 any time to learn more about our home care services!